eclipse-kura/kura/docs/gateway-configuration/gateway-administration-console.md

 ## System Use Notification Banner

 For security reasons, it may be needed to display to the user a banner that describes the intended system use before authenticating.
-The system use notification message is customisable by authorised personnel in the **Security** section of the ESF Wen UI, in the **Web Console** tab.
+The system use notification message is customisable by authorised personnel in the **Security** section of the Kura Web UI, in the **Web Console** tab.

 ![AccessBanner](./images/access-banner.png)